 Let's Talk Potty Training!

-Teaching young children to use the toilet does not necessarily need to be tough!
+Teaching young children to use the toilet does not necessarily need to be hard!
 With a good plan and consistency, your child can get used to the potty in a matter of a few days to a few weeks.
-There are many steps to consider before you begin potty-training.
-Our home visitor, Areena Sulton shares her secrets and guidelines to start the process.
-Toilet training takes time and consistency, but once it’s over you can say goodbye to constant diaper changing!
-Read Areena's tips here.
+Toilet training takes time and patience, and there are many steps to consider before you begin.
+In no time you can say goodbye to constant diaper changing!
+Read Home Visitor Areeba's tips to start the process here.

 Let's Talk Routine!

 Routines are very important for children in order to maintain daily structure, which helps children to feel calm as they can understand what to expect from their day.
-Through routines, children are able to develop feelings of trust and security, empathy, and independence.
-Home visitor Rachel Poulin, shares her helpful tips she has learned over the years as a parent and a home visitor who has worked alongside many parents.
-It is important to remember to take care of ourselves in order to care for your little ones.
-Routines should be fun and helpful, rather than stressful and rigid.
-Read Rachel's tips here.
+Through fun and helpful routines, children are able to develop feelings of trust and security, empathy, and independence.
+Read Home Visitor Rachel's tips here.

 Let's Talk Tantrums and "Terrible Twos"

 Parenting may often bring you feelings of shame, guilt, frustration and hurt but it is important to remember that it is never too late to learn to parent and gain personal growth.
 Tantrums happen!
 If a child feels unheard or upset by something during their day and a tantrum or power struggle happens, stay calm!
 They can pick up on your stress, which can escalate their behavior.
-Home visitor Wenda shares her insights on tantrums and "terrible twos" Read Wenda's tips here.
+Home Visitor Taylor shares her insights on tantrums and "terrible twos".

 Let's Talk Verbal and Physical Redirection!

-Children are learning a lot of new things every day.
-They’re learning to walk, run, say new words, recognize colors and letters, to know what is safe or dangerous, and how to interact with others.
-They have a lot to remember, and it’s hard sometimes.
-Home Visitor Taylor Zaharchuk talks all about redirection strategies to when your child is doing something you don’t want them to.
-Read Taylor's pointers here.
+Children are learning many new things every day.
+Whether it's taking their first steps, learning to run, saying new words, recognizing colors and letters, determining what is safe or dangerous, or how to interact with others, they have a lot to remember, and it’s hard sometimes.
+Here Home Visitor Taylor talks about redirection strategies to use when your child is doing something you don’t want them to.

 Let's Talk ChildProofing!

-Normal physical development, curiosity, and boredom all influence what a child will do.
+Normal physical development, curiosity, and boredom influence what a child will do.
 Adults must anticipate hazards instead of waiting for a child to discover them first.
-Alberta Health Services suggests that proper supervision, safe environments, hazard awareness, and participating in age-appropriate activities all help reduce the risk of injury to children in their home or in someone else’s home.
+Alberta Health Services suggests that proper supervision, safe environments, hazard awareness, and participating in age-appropriate activities help reduce the risk of injury to children in their home or in someone else’s home.
 Review AHS Home Safety Checklist here.
-Listen to Home Visitor, Julia, as she shares her tips and tricks on childproofing below.
+Home Visitor, Julia shares her tips and tricks on childproofing below.

 Let's Talk Self-Care!

 Are you in need of some TLC?
-When we neglect self-care, it affects our physical and mental health in many different ways.
-It can affect our physical health by weakening our immune system and affect our mental health by triggering things like depression, and anxiety.
-When our mental and physical health is affected in a negative way, it becomes very hard for us as adults to care for our children.
-Home Visitor, Areeba talks all about self-care and the importance of setting time aside for yourselves.
-Read her pointers here.
+When we neglect self-care, it can affect our physical health by weakening our immune system and our mental health by triggering things like depression, and anxiety.
+When our mental and physical health suffer in any way, it becomes very hard for us as adults to care for our children.
+Home Visitor, Areeba talks about great pointers here.

 Let's Talk Curiosity!

-It’s important for you as a parent to encourage your child’s curiosity.
-Their curiosity drives them to have new experiences and learn how the world works, how to move their bodies and how to problem-solve.
-Home Visitor, Taylor, shares her expertise on the best ways to encourage curiosity in young children here.
+Encourage your child’s interest and inquisitiveness by introducing new experiences that help them learn how the world works, how to move their bodies and how to problem-solve.
+Home Visitor, Taylor shares her expertise on the best ways to pique curiosity in young children.

 Let's Talk Praising!

-Praise is the single most powerful reward children can get from their parents.
-Praise makes children feel good about themselves, want to be more agreeable and develop a positive sense of self-worth.
+Acknowledgement, recognition and approval is an incredibly powerful reward that children can get from their parents.
+It makes children feel good about themselves, want to be more agreeable and develop a positive sense of self-worth.
 Home visitor, Julia shares her insights on the two types of praise to help develop your child's self-worth.
 Learn more.

 Let's Talk Picky Eaters!